cyverse-archive/Donkey/doc/endpoints/app-execution.md

 ## Obtaining Property Values for a Previously Executed Job

-Unsecured Endpoint: GET /get-property-values/{job-id}
+Secured Endpoint: GET /secured/get-property-values/{job-id}

-Delegates to metadactyl: GET /get-property-values/{job-id}

-This endpoint is a passthrough to the metadactyl endpoint using the same path.
-Please see the metadactyl documentation for more information.
+TODO: Rewrite the documentation for this endpoint.

 ## Obtaining Information to Rerun a Job